etiennedub/pyk4a/README.md

 ## Example

-For a basic example using color camera, depth and IR camera you can use the file in the examples folder

-Otherwise, a more avanced example is available in the [example](https://github.com/etiennedub/pyk4a/tree/master/example) folder.
+A advanced example is available in the [example](https://github.com/etiennedub/pyk4a/tree/master/example) folder.
 To execute it [opencv-python](https://github.com/skvark/opencv-python) is required.